primerL/primerL.github.io/_posts/2025-02-14-Biography.markdown

 My research interests span across AI alignment, the application of LLMs and VLMs in healthcare, as well as computer vision.
 I am also very open to exploring other directions（eg. HCI, 3D, embodied intelligence...）.
 I am eager to engage in research that is closely aligned with real-world applications, and I am particularly interested in exploring how AI research can profoundly reshape the future of scientific inquiry and the broader human society.

 Currently, I am seeking research assistant opportunities in 2025 to further deepen my research interests and expand my scope of research.
+My CV is available [here](/resume).
+My pronouns are She/Her.

 Education
 ======